whaakman/azure-docs.nl-nl/articles/service-fabric/service-fabric-deploy-container.md

-<properties
+---
-   pageTitle="Service Fabric and Deploying Containers | Microsoft Azure" description="Service Fabric and the use of containers to deploy microservice applications.
-This article the capabilities that Service Fabric provides for containers and how to deploy a container image into a cluster" services="service-fabric" documentationCenter=".net" authors="msfussell" manager="" editor=""/>
+title: Service Fabric and Deploying Containers | Microsoft Docs
+description: Service Fabric and the use of containers to deploy microservice applications.
+This article the capabilities that Service Fabric provides for containers and how to deploy a container image into a cluster

-<tags
-   ms.service="service-fabric"
-   ms.devlang="dotnet"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="NA"
-   ms.date="09/25/2016"
-   ms.author="msfussell"/>
+services: service-fabric
+documentationcenter: .net
+author: msfussell
+manager: ''
+editor: ''

+ms.service: service-fabric
+ms.devlang: dotnet
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: NA
+ms.date: 09/25/2016
+ms.author: msfussell

+---
 # Preview: Deploy a container to Service Fabric
+> [!NOTE]

->[AZURE.NOTE] This feature is in preview for Linux and not currently available on Windows Server.
+> This feature is in preview for Linux and not currently available on Windows Server.
 This will be in preview for Windows Server on the next release of Service Fabric after Windows Server 2016 GA and supported in the subsequent release after that.
+>
+>

 Service Fabric has several container capabilities that help you with building applications that are composed of microservices that are containerized.
 These are called containerized services.
 The capabilities include;

-- Container image deployment and activation
+* Container image deployment and activation
-- Resource governance
+* Resource governance
-- Repository authentication
+* Repository authentication
-- Container port to host port mapping
+* Container port to host port mapping
-- Container-to-container discovery and communication
+* Container-to-container discovery and communication
-- Ability to configure and set environment variables
+* Ability to configure and set environment variables

 Lets look at each of capabilities in turn when packaging a containerized service to be included into your application.

 ## Packaging a container
 When packaging a container, you can choose either to use a Visual Studio project template or [create the application package manually](#manually).
 Using Visual Studio, the application package structure and manifest files are created by the new project wizard for you.

 ## Using Visual Studio to package an existing executable
+> [!NOTE]

->[AZURE.NOTE] In a future release of the Visual Studio tooling SDK, you will be able to add a container to an application in a similar way that you can add a guest executable today.
+> In a future release of the Visual Studio tooling SDK, you will be able to add a container to an application in a similar way that you can add a guest executable today.
 See [Deploy a guest executable to Service Fabric](service-fabric-deploy-existing-app.md) topic.
 Currently you have to do manual packaging as described below.
+>
+>

 <a id="manually"></a>

 ## Manually packaging and deploying container
 The process of manually packaging a containerized service is based on the following steps: